 One of the golden rules of buying a home is to draw up a budget.
-Along with your deposit, you may also need to allow for a range of upfront costs such as stamp duty, lenders mortgage insurance (if your deposit is below 20%), conveyancing fees, insurance, loan application fees and moving costs.
+Along with your deposit, you may also need to allow for a range of upfront costs such as stamp duty, lenders mortgage insurance (usually applicable if your deposit is below 20%), conveyancing fees, insurance, loan application fees and moving costs.

 Bear in mind, owning a home comes with ongoing expenses from loan repayments and insurance, to council rates and maintenance.
 You need to be sure your budget can comfortably handle these regular costs.